تركيب Tarkib

 TARKIB Baghdad Contemporary Arts Festival

-TARKIB Baghdad Contemporary Arts Festival is Iraq’s only multi-disciplinary arts festival which takes place on four days every year, in order to connect the audience to the city's contemporary art.
+TARKIB Baghdad Contemporary Arts Festival is Iraq’s only multidisciplinary arts festival.
+Taking place over four days each year, the festival connects audiences with the city’s contemporary art scene.

-The heart of the festival is the visual art program with a group exhibition dedicated to new multifaceted installations and conceptual artworks from emerging Iraqi artists.
-Its focus is directed to artworks that form a boundary between arts and everyday life, explore new socio-cultural spaces, work interdisciplinary and interactive.
-Presented artworks are distinctive of critical thinking and future-oriented perspectives.
+At the heart of the festival is its visual arts program: a group exhibition dedicated to new multifaceted installations and conceptual artworks by emerging Iraqi artists.
+The program focuses on works that blur the boundaries between art and everyday life, explore new socio-cultural spaces, and engage interdisciplinary and interactive approaches.
+The presented artworks are marked by critical thinking and future-oriented perspectives.

 BAGHDAD WALK Awareness Exhibition in Public Space

-BAGHDAD WALK is an annual series of workshops in contemporary art and artivism (artistic activism) which culminates in the group exhibition BAGHDAD WALK with presentations in public spaces across the city of Baghdad.
+BAGHDAD WALK is an annual workshop series in contemporary art and artivism culminating in a group exhibition BAGHDAD WALK with presentations in public spaces across Baghdad.

-The program is dedicated to supporting emerging artists and activists with space, mentorship, and opportunities to showcase their work.
-By emphasizing artivism, Tarkib empowers young artists to address social, cultural, environmental, and political issues, sharpening their critical thinking and problem-solving skills.
+The program supports emerging artists and activists by providing space, mentorship, and opportunities to present their work.
+Through artivism, TARKIB empowers young artists to address social, cultural, environmental, and political issues, while strengthening their critical thinking and problem-solving skills.

-BAGHDAD WALK is a long-term project by TARKIB, initiated in collaboration with the Berlin Institute for Spatial Experiments in 2018.
+BAGHDAD WALK is a long-term project by TARKIB.
+It was initiated and implemented in collaboration with the Berlin Institute for Spatial Experiments and the Goethe-Institut Iraq from 2018 to 2021.
 Between 2022 and 2023, the project was realized in partnership with the Embassy of the Kingdom of the Netherlands in Baghdad and the United Nations Assistance Mission for Iraq (UNAMI).

-From 2024 to 2026, BAGHDAD WALK continues as a multi-annual grant project, supported by the Embassy of the Kingdom of the Netherlands in Baghdad.
+From 2024 to 2026, BAGHDAD WALK continues as a multi-year grant project supported by the Embassy of the Kingdom of the Netherlands in Baghdad through our fiscal sponsor EMCUE e.V.

 www.baghdad-walk.net